offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-**WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide used to generate that theoretical spectrum is related to the peptide used to produce that experimental spectrum.
-This is the basis for how non-ribosomal peptides are sequenced: an experimental spectrum is produced by running a peptide through a mass spectrometer, then that experimental spectrum is compared against a set of theoretical spectrums.
+**WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide used to generate that theoretical spectrum is related to the peptide that produced that experimental spectrum.
+This is the basis for how non-ribosomal peptides are sequenced: an experimental spectrum is produced by a mass spectrometer, then that experimental spectrum is compared against a set of theoretical spectrums.

 #### Bruteforce Algorithm